ChoGGi/SurvivingMars_CheatMods/Tutorials/Locales.md

 new lines in them"
 11111111110001005,"some text with commas, included"

-CHANGE 11111111 to some random arsed number, or use whatever you already use in your mod.
+CHANGE 11111111 to some random number, or use whatever you already use in your mod.

 In items.lua add:
 PlaceObj("ModItemLocTable", {